heptarch/heptarch.github.io/drafts/demon.md

 le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: unfavourable market conditions.
-Although the Post Office used it in a desultory fashion for a few years, like a child with a dull toy for which it has no alternative, the network was underperforming, overbudget, and was officially discontinued in 1874.
+Although the Post Office used it in a desultory fashion for a few years, like a child with a poor toy for which it has no alternative, the network was officially discontinued in 1874.

 But a company ambitious enough to propose an underground pneumatic